U53RW4R3/RemoteKeyStrokes/README.md

-# Description
+# RemoteKeyStrokes

-## Introduction

 A script to automate keystrokes through an active remote desktop session that assists offensive operators in combination with living off the land techniques.

-## About RemoteKeyStrokes

 All credits goes to [nopernik](https://github.com/nopernik) for making it possible so I took it upon myself to improve it.
 I wanted something that helps during the post exploitation phase when executing commands through a remote desktop.
-It was also possible for making the [SCPA project](https://github.com/U53RW4R3/SCPA/tree/main/SCPA%20Phases) for collecting resources in a organized matter.
+It was also possible for making the [SCPA](https://github.com/ghostsec420/SCPA) project for collecting resources in a organized matter.

 ## Features